illinois-cs241/coursebook/CONTRIBUTING.md

 After a feature and PR is made, add a contributor to the PR to review your contributions.
 Once we approve, we are good to merge.

+# Structure

+Since our wiki is used for the markdown version of the textbook for easy perusing, our high-level documentation is located here.

+- All files in the `order.yaml` file are a chapter in the coursebook a chapter is a tex file with bib files and optional images
+- `github_redefinitions.tex` - Various redefinitions so that pandoc can convert latex files to markdown.
+These are just pasted before each of the chapter files
+- `glossary.tex` - Various glossary files
+- `latexmkrc` - Configuration file for latexmk.
+Currently, it only deals with glossary generation.
+- `LICENSE` - Licenses all the code in the book
+- `main.tex` - The top level tex files that compiles all the other files
+- `Makefile` Tried and true makefile for buildings.
+We don't need ya fancy build systems
+- `order.yaml` This file controls the ordering of the chapter.
+Changing this and typing make will cause `order.tex` to be reformatted.
+- `prelude.tex` contains all of the includes and definitions before the start of the document in main.
+This is a different file solely so that we can accurately convert each chapter with pandoc.
+More in the `_scripts/gen_wiki.py`
+- `rebuilder.sh` Efficiently autobuilds the files for maximum productivity
+- `requirements.txt` python requirements if you are building the `wiki` version of the coursebook
+- `_scripts` This folder contains various scripts to do different things like generate the wiki, spellcheck etc.

+The wiki version is built by travis using one of the scripts and is pushed to this site's wiki.
+It also generates a site build on our github pages site to build an HTML version free of access.

+The PDF version is also built by travis which generates a full book pdf and chapter by chapter pdf.

+# Versioning

+To version the repo you should use <term><year>-num .
+The term-year combo are simple way of denoting that this is the version of the book for the current semester. `num` is simply an incrementer for bug fixes, or material that was already covered in lecture and just needs to be added to the book.
+No `num` release will introduce no material that was not introduced in lecture or is not extra.